Conformal Boundary Conditions and Higher Curvature Gravity: Euclidean Conformal Thermodynamics

 In this subsection, we briefly review Euclidean conformal thermodynamics in Einstein gravity with an emphasis on the conformal entropy, to set the stage for our subsequent EMGB analysis.~This problem has been analyzed previously in \cite{Anninos:2023epi,Anninos:2024wpy,Banihashemi:2024yye,Banihashemi:2025qqi,Liu:2024ymn}.

-Consider pure Einstein gravity with negative cosmological constant in $d+1$ dimensions.~If we only consider stationary solutions, by Birkhoff’s theorem we know that the line element~\eqref{eq:f(r)_GR} with $q=0$ covers the full solution space of the problem, up to solutions that differ in their boundary Weyl factor.\footnote{ This is because the bulk Killing vector fields act as conformal Killing vectors at the boundary.~Hence, Birkhoff's theorem only guarantees the uniqueness for the solution in the bulk, up to possibly a finite number of isolated solutions with non-trivial Weyl factor.~We will return to this point in Section~\ref{sec:Lornetzian_dynamics}, when we discuss dynamics in Lorentzian signature.} For the spherical black hole case (\ie $k=+1$),\footnote{The results readily generalize to all maximally symmetric horizon topologies, as we discuss in the EMGB analysis below.} the CBC~\eqref{eq:CBCs} for the line element~\eqref{eq:f(r)_GR} read
+Consider pure Einstein gravity with negative cosmological constant in $d+1$ dimensions.\footnote{Note that in Einstein gravity, in contrast to more general Lovelock theories, the length scale $\ell$ appearing in the action~\eqref{eq:full_action} consides with the (A)dS curvature radius $\ell_{\mt{\text{(A)dS}}}$ and thus we do not distinguish between the two in this subsection.}~If we only consider stationary solutions, by Birkhoff’s theorem we know that the line element~\eqref{eq:f(r)_GR} with $q=0$ covers the full solution space of the problem, up to solutions that differ in their boundary Weyl factor.\footnote{ This is because the bulk Killing vector fields act as conformal Killing vectors at the boundary.~Hence, Birkhoff's theorem only guarantees the uniqueness for the solution in the bulk, up to possibly a finite number of isolated solutions with non-trivial Weyl factor.~We will return to this point in Section~\ref{sec:Lornetzian_dynamics}, when we discuss dynamics in Lorentzian signature.} For the spherical black hole case (\ie $k=+1$),\footnote{The results readily generalize to all maximally symmetric horizon topologies, as we discuss in the EMGB analysis below.} the CBC~\eqref{eq:CBCs} for the line element~\eqref{eq:f(r)_GR} read

 One can compute the on-shell action for these solutions and evaluate the various thermodynamic quantities using eq.~\eqref{eq:thermod_relations}.~Instead, what we observe is that irrespective of the boundary conditions, the entropy is always given by the Bekenstein-Hawking area formula,